CamilMC/100_lakes_2019/README.md

 # 100_lakes_2019

-These are the script and data used in "Factors of Biodegradability of Dissolved Organic Matter in Lake Water":
+These are the script and data used in "Factors of Biodegradability of Dissolved Organic Matter in Lake Water".
-<div class="csl-entry">Crapart, C., Andersen, T., Hessen, D. O., Valiente, N., &#38; Vogt, R. D. (2021).
-Factors governing biodegradability of dissolved natural organic matter in lake water. <i>Water (Switzerland)</i>, <i>13</i>(16). https://doi.org/10.3390/w13162210</div>

 Run "Scripts" in this order:
 1.respiration_rate.R : computes the respiration rate in all samples.